About / Who we are

 Our Leadership Team:

-Commissioner Chris Wheeler PSM
+Commissioner, Chris Wheeler

 Chris is a former Deputy NSW Ombudsman.
 He has longstanding experience in complaint handling and investigations, as well as extensive experience in management and public administration.
 Chris is a town planner and lawyer who has worked in a variety of roles in State and local government in NSW and Victoria.
 Also, he has worked as a solicitor in the private sector.